The model in practice

 ‘BDO 360° FRAMEWORK FOR DIGITAL TRANSFORMATION’

 It all sounds good in theory, but how does it work in practice?
-David Bos and Kees Plas are two BDO specialists who have helped various companies tool up for an efficient, successful and data-driven future.
+Kees Plas is a BDO specialist who has helped various companies tool up for an efficient, successful and data-driven future.

 Working in practice

 ‘If we advise a company about its digital transformation, we first sit round the table with managers to look at what their digital strategy actually is or should be.
 How do we formulate that goal on the horizon?
 We look at the tactical and operational interpretation of the strategy by organising five workshops based on the five focus areas: finance, IT, clients, staff and the portfolio of products and services.
 We assess whether each of these focus areas is in the traditional, modern or future-proof stage of digital transformation.
 We do this together with members of staff because they have knowledge no one else has and because their involvement strengthens the transformation process.
 Where necessary, we organise best practice sessions where our client can check out case studies at other organisations which are going digital.’

 ‘After these five workshops, we draw up an action plan which outlines tactics to realise each focus area’s strategic aims, and the way to a future-proof firm.
 Our action plan also includes operational implementation – what tools are needed to reach the target and how should they be used?

 We do this per focus area but always from an integrated perspective.
 When we are working on ‘IT’, for example, we might propose more up-to-date software in the cloud to meet the online strategy, in the ‘staffing’ section we would outline the training needs and the impact on work processes, and under ‘finance’ we would show the implications for the business model.
 It’s not about vague management jargon: it’s super practical.
 In other words, we can show what you have to do, when, how much it will cost and the time scale.
 And above all, what both the staff and clients will notice.’

 An integrated whole